 Helping keep the only full time engineering video blogger in the business alive and doing this also ultimately helps others and the industry too!

 If others see that I can do this full time, then that might convince them to produce great content too and have a go at it.
 So thanks for all the support, it helps more than just me!

 SO YOU NEED SOME PERSONAL ADVICE?

-My videos get 25000+ video views PER DAY, EVERY DAY, not to mention my other technical web sites, so that means I get MANY emails and messages EACH DAY asking for personal advice on what meter or oscilloscope to buy, circuit design advice, career advice, questions on projects etc.
+Sorry, but my videos get 75,000+ video views PER DAY, EVERY DAY, 365 DAYS A YEAR, not to mention my other technical web sites, so that means I get MANY emails and messages EACH DAY asking for personal advice on what meter or oscilloscope to buy, circuit design advice, career advice, questions on projects etc.

 Before the EEVblog it used to be a manageable level but now I can’t possibly keep up.
-If I answered them all and your “simple” technical enquiry I would have no time to make videos, earn a living, see my family, or have a life.
-So I am now simply refusing to answer any such emails for personal advice.
+If I answered them all and your “simple” technical inquiry I would have no time to make videos, earn a living, see my family, or have a life.
+So I now have no choice but to simply refuse to answer any such emails for personal advice, sorry 🙁

 Serious emails only PLEASE!

 BUT, I do read all email, and try to read all youtube and blog messages.

 If you want my advice on something then ask in the EEVblog Forum, and then I or someone else may respond to your question.
 You’ll get a better and quicker response.
 That’s what the forum is for, it’s an awesome resource, use it!

 If you want to link to this site on your website, then you might like to use one of these images: